-At William Penn Primary School, we aim to equip our children with the knowledge about natural and human environments alongside finding out about the Earth’s key physical and human processes through a high-quality geographical curriculum.
-We understand that geography is all about exploring the world and all its wonders.
-We want our pupils to experience a real and relevant curriculum where pupils gain knowledge that helps them to understand how features and processes have shaped how we live and see things today.
+At William Penn Primary School, we equip our children with knowledge about natural and human environments alongside finding out about the Earth’s key physical and human processes through a high-quality geographical curriculum.
+We want our pupils to experience a real and relevant curriculum where they gain knowledge that helps them to understand how features and processes have shaped how we live and see things today.
 We encourage our pupils to ask questions to explore these topics and plan practical, hands-on tasks to understand the world around us.

 SEND Geography Statement